-A professional program begins with a medical detoxification.
+A professional program begins with medical detoxification.
 In this program, Vicodin and other toxins are safely and comfortably removed from your body.
-To block the symptoms of detoxification, patients will be given medications such as Suboxone or Subutex.
+Patients are usually given medications such as Suboxone or Subutex to block withdrawal symptoms.
 This process typically lasts up to seven days.

 - You’ll receive personalized treatment to address the emotional issues that contribute to addiction.